Garmelon/PFERD/CONFIG.md

   crawler can still be executed manually using the `--crawler` or `-C` flags.
   (Default: `no`)
 - `output_dir`: The directory the crawler synchronizes files to.
-A crawler will never place any files outside of this directory.
+A crawler will never place any files outside this directory.
 (Default: the crawler's name)
 - `redownload`: When to download a file that is already present locally.
   (Default: `never-smart`)
     - `never`: If a file is present locally, it is not downloaded again.